vargiuscuola/genshdoc/README.md

 You can add this comment anywhere in the script, probably better at the top of the file after the shebang line.
 This comment line will act as a directive to inform `genshdoc` GitHub Action that we want documentation extracted from that file.

-Then create a workflow referencing `vargiuscuola/genshdoc` in your github repository.
+Then create a workflow referencing `vargiuscuola/genshdoc`.
 For example, put in a workflow with path `.github/workflows/generate-documentation.yml` the following content:
 ```yaml
 name: Generate Documentation